mdanics/DanceParty/README.md

 # DanceParty - Hack Western 7

-## :tada: WINNER :trophy: of Telus Mental Health award AND 2nd Place over all at HackWestern7 :trophy:
+## :tada: WINNER :trophy: of Telus Mental Health award AND 2nd Place over all at HackWestern7

 ## Inspiration
 The pandemic has ruined our collective health.
 Since its onset, rates of depression amongst teens and adults alike have risen to unprecedented levels.
 In a world where we are told for our own safety to keep distance from those who we cherish, how do we maintain these relationships and with it, our wellbeing?